 Blackheads are dark-coloured speckles that commonly appear on the face and nose.
 They are a mild form of acne that may affect your complexion.
 However, you can remove blackheads safely or even prevent their formation.
-Check out this article to learn more about the causes, symptoms and treatments for blackheads.
+Check out this article to learn more about the causes, symptoms and removal treatments for blackheads.

 What Are Blackheads On Nose?

 Blackheads are tiny, dark bumps on the skin that appear when the openings of hair follicles get clogged.
 These are prominently present in areas such as the nose (the most common), back, shoulders and chest.
 Blackheads contribute to the formation of acne and occur when dead skin cells, debris, and sebum get trapped in the pores.
-They appear black or dark in colour due to the oxidization of the melanin pigment present in the skin and not trapped dirt.
+They appear black or dark in colour due to the oxidisation of the melanin pigment present in the skin and not trapped dirt.
 If blackheads are not treated in time, the clogged pores can cause the formation of pimples leading to an acne breakout.

 What Causes Blackheads On Nose?

 Here are the common causes of getting blackheads:

 - Excessive Sweat – Environments with high humidity lead to excessive sweating which causes an overproduction of oil leading to blackheads.

 - Genetic Predisposition – If one of your parents suffered from blackheads, then you are more prone to getting them as well.